 Yom Kippur In Uganda: An Easier Fast This Year

-Before Yom Kippur begins at sundown Tuesday, members of Uganda's Namutumba Synagogue will sit down to a festive meal to prepare themselves physically and spiritually for the Day of Atonement.
+Before Yom Kippur begins at sundown Tuesday, members of Uganda's Namutumba synagogue will sit down to a festive meal to prepare themselves physically and spiritually for the Day of Atonement.

-This Jewish custom of the seuda hamafseket is new for this community, whose members have often entered the 25-hour-long fast on empty stomachs due to drought and food shortages.
+This Jewish custom of the seuda hamafseket is new for this community, whose members have often entered the 25-hour-long fast on empty stomachs owing to drought and food shortages.

-"But this year, we will really be able to prepare for the fast and enter it with happiness, with gratefulness," says Namutumba's spiritual leader Shadrach Mugoya Levi by telephone from the Ugandan village of Mataba.
-They will eat eggs, rice and flat wheat-based chapati bread.
+"But this year, we will really be able to prepare for the fast and enter it with happiness, with gratefulness," says Namutumba's spiritual leader, Shadrach Mugoya Levi, by telephone from the Ugandan village of Mataba.
+They will eat eggs, rice and flat, wheat-based chapati bread.

-"We believe that these particular foods stay in the stomach longer and really keep us full," says Levi, adding that ample rainfall over the past months, along with the community's first oxen and plows, bought this past year with assistance from an American charity dedicated to the Jews of Uganda, have made this meal possible.
+"We believe that these particular foods stay in the stomach longer and really keep us full," says Levi, adding that ample rainfall over the past months, along with the community's first oxen and plows bought this past year with assistance from an American charity dedicated to the Jews of Uganda, has made this meal possible.

 Levi first experienced the festival meal in 2017 during a year spent learning in Israel.
 It is one of the customs that he has taken back to his growing but largely isolated Jewish community in Uganda.